SSIL: Self-Supervised Imitation Learning for End-to-End Driving: Conclusion

 \section{Conclusion}

 To train accurate and reliable E2E driving networks, it is crucial to construct vehicle control datasets.
 However, it is extremely challenging to access such vehicle data, e.g., steering angle control, \textit{without} the assistance of vehicle manufacturers.
-To address this challenge, we propose the first fully SSIL framework that can predict pseudo steering angles using a camera, LiDAR sensor(s), and vehicle information.
+To address this challenge in vision-based E2E driving, we propose the first SSIL framework that can predict pseudo steering angles using LiDAR sensor(s) and vehicle information.
 The proposed pseudo-label predictor outperformed existing one using PID controller.
-In addition, we propose two conditional E2E NN architectures, where the condition is a high-level instruction.
+Moreover, the proposed CACA achieved superior driving performances over the existing conditioning approaches using high-level instructions.
 Our experimental results with three different benchmark datasets demonstrate that the proposed SSIL framework can achieve \textit{very} comparable performance with that of the ordinary supervision counterpart.

 Our first future work is to extend the proposed SSIL framework to construct pseudo labels for other driving commands, such as velocity and brake throttle, using the proposed vehicle forward direction estimation in Section~\ref{sec:direct}.
 Our second future work is to overcome the limitation of vision-based E2E driving NNs by developing multi-modal E2E driving NNs that use both camera and LiDAR data \cite{Transfuser_1} to compensate for weaknesses of each sensor, possibly at the cost of computational complexity.
 We will design effective pseudo-label predictors and E2E driving networks for SSIL to estimate more diverse driving commands and be robustly adaptable to various driving scenarios, e.g, unexpected object appearing, an unprotected right turn at an intersection, etc., and some possible errors in high-level instructions.